Customer Data and GDPR

 • Essential tracking ensures that the website operates smoothly and delivers necessary functionality, regardless of consent.

-• Analytics tracking is only activated if consent is granted by the visitor.
+• Analytics tracking is only activated if analytics consent is granted by the visitor.
 This allows us to collect valuable, anonymized data to drive A/B testing, personalization, and optimization efforts.

 Shoplift’s approach ensures that there is no “flicker” effect—an undesirable momentary disruption in the website’s appearance or performance—when conducting tests.
 Even if consent is denied, Shoplift maintains a stable and optimized user experience, ensuring your website performs at its best while respecting user privacy.